Find Affordable College Courses

 Read full report on Engineering at Kennesaw State University

-Louisiana State University and Agricultural & Mechanical College ranked #13 on this year’s Most Popular Engineering Bachelor’s Degree Schools in the Southeast Region list.
-Louisiana State University is a fairly large public school located in the city of Baton Rouge.
+With a ranking of #13, Louisiana State University and Agricultural & Mechanical College did quite well on this year’s most popular schools for engineering students working on their bachelor’s degree.
+Louisiana State University is a fairly large public school located in the medium-sized city of Baton Rouge.

 Women make up 25% of the engineering majors at the school.